Ronald Acuña Jr. Preview, Player Props: Braves vs. Dodgers

-Ronald Acuna Jr. -- batting .400 in his past 10 games -- will be in action for the Atlanta Braves against the Los Angeles Dodgers, with Julio Urias on the mound, on September 1 at 10:10 PM ET.
+Ronald Acuna Jr. -- batting .409 in his past 10 games -- will be in action for the Atlanta Braves against the Los Angeles Dodgers, with Bobby Miller on the hill, on September 2 at 9:10 PM ET.

-He racked up four RBI (going 3-for-4 with a home run and a walk) in his most recent game against the Dodgers.
+He racked up two extra-base hits in his last appearance (2-for-4 with a double, a home run and an RBI) against the Dodgers.

 Ronald Acuña Jr. Game Info & Props vs. the Dodgers